DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 Once started, make sure WiFi is disconnected (arrow in upper right corner, should say “Wi-Fi not connected).

-Go to Applicatios (upper left corner) > Internet > Electrum Bitcoin Wallet.
+Go to Applications (upper left corner)>Internet>Electrum Bitcoin Wallet.
 Click on `Launch` if a window about persistence appears.

 The Electrum – Install Wizard should appear.
 The name of the wallet isn’t important (it will be deleted), so “default_wallet” is ok.
 Click Next:

 ![Electrum 1](images/30_electrum_1.png)

-On the next step, let “Standard wallet” be selected (we are only interested in generating a seed).
+On the next step, let “Standard wallet” be selected (we are only interested in generating a key).
 Click Next:

 ![Electrum 2](images/30_electrum_2.png)

 On the next step, let “Create a new seed” be selected.
 Click Next:

 ![Electrum 3](images/30_electrum_3.png)

 On the next step, change “Seed type” to Segwit.
 Segwit is a newer type of address, so services that´s slow to update might have issues sending to these types of addresses.
 But it should be possible from most services and it´s a more “modern” address that usually works better with multi-sig in Electrum.
 Click Next:

 ![Electrum 4](images/30_electrum_4.png)

-You should now see 12 words.
-Electrum uses 12 words for it´s seed, most hardware wallets uses 24.
-Today the difference doesn’t really matter, the security is plenty (and we’re going to generate two more keys with 24 words).
-Write the 12 words you see on your screen down by hand on a piece of paper of good quality.
+You should now see 12 words, this is your private key!
+Electrum use 12 words for it´s seed, most hardware wallets use 24.
+Today the difference doesn’t really matter, the security is plenty (and we have two other keys with 24 words).
+Write down the 12 words you see on your screen by hand on a piece of paper of good quality (or on cryptosteel etc).
 This is your last private key.
 Then click next:
 ![Electrum 5](images/30_electrum_5.png)
 Confirm your seed by typing all the words you wrote down in the field.
 When finished, click Next:
 ![Electrum 6](images/30_electrum_6.png)
 You should see a screen asking for a password.
 We don’t need a password (since everything is deleted once finished), so click Next:

 ![Electrum 7](images/30_electrum_7.png)

 Electrum is now generating addresses, it can take a few seconds before the main window shows up.
 The key is generated!